A name synonymous with Luxury Watches. Unsurpassed in the industry. A true innovator in the field of Horology. Rolex.

 Since the early 2000’s, Rolex have introduced numerous models, to include:

 Rolex are simply timeless works of art and it shows in their sales figures.
 It is said that Rolex make over 700,000 units annually.
 That’s a staggering 2000 per day.
 Hans Wildorf also founded the Tudor brand.
-A watch brand that encompasses the Rolex values but targets a different demographic.
+A watch brand that encompasses the founding values but targets a different demographic.
 They are also considerably cheaper than some of the older and more prestigious Rolex models.

 Hans Wildorf transferred his ownership of his Rolex shares to a trust in 1960, which is also the year of his passing.
 Although trust owned, It’s true to say that his values live on.
 Evidently in every single masterpiece created.